Arkansas Foreclosure Laws and Procedures

 Arkansas Deficiency Judgment Laws

-In Arkansas, the lender may file a lawsuit to get a deficiency judgment after a nonjudicial foreclosure.
+In Arkansas, the lender may file a lawsuit for a deficiency judgment after a nonjudicial foreclosure.
 The amount of the judgment will be the lesser of:

 • the total debt minus the fair market value of the property or